varemenos/docfinder/README.md

 <br>Added Fancybox iframe integration

 #Search via url

+##the "q" parameter
+setting the "q" url parameter to any string, will automatically insert that string in the keyword input and search for it once the page loads.
+For example: http://varemenos.com/projects/docfinder/?q=explode

+##the "lang" parameter
-setting the lang url parameter to a specific language name, will automatically pick that language from the dropdown menu when the page loads.
+setting the "lang" url parameter to a specific language name, will automatically pick that language from the dropdown menu when the page loads.
 For example: http://varemenos.com/projects/docfinder/?lang=php

 valid options for the lang parameter are:
 <ul>